Terri Pilkerton, M.A., NCC

 Works with: Children, Parents, Couples, Individuals, Groups

-Specializes in: Mindfulness, Groups, Children and Families, Play Therapy, Anxiety, Depression, Eating Disorders, Substance Use Issues, ASD, Social Skills Impairments, Anger Management/Emotion Regulation, School related concerns, Self-esteem, Fertility Concerns, Intimacy and Sexual Concerns, Transitions, Parenting, Step-Parenting, Separation & Divorce, Personal Development, Trauma, Grief & Loss, LGBTQAI concerns, Suicidality, Pediatrician referrals, Personality Disorders, Aging
+Specializes in Pediatrics, Play Therapy, and Children & Families, Parenting, and Step-Parenting.
+Experience with Mindfulness, Groups, Anxiety, Depression, Eating Disorders, Substance Use Issues, ASD, Social Skills Impairments, Anger Management/Emotion Regulation, School related concerns, Self-esteem, Fertility Concerns, Intimacy and Sexual Concerns, Transitions, Separation & Divorce, Personal Development, Trauma, Grief & Loss, LGBTQAI concerns, Suicidality, Pediatrician referrals, Personality Disorders, and Aging.

 Terri Pilkerton, MAEd, NCC is a resident psychotherapist who works with individuals with a wide range of emotional and psychological difficulties including anxiety, depression, emotion regulation, ADHD, Autism, and OCD.